pingcap/docs-tidb-operator/en/backup-to-gcs-using-br.md

     prefix: my-log-backup-folder
 ```

 The `startTs` and `endTs` fields specify the time range for the logs to be compacted by `demo1-compact-backup`.
-Any log that contains at least one write within this time range will be included in the compaction process.
+Any log that contains at least one data write within this time range will be included in the compaction process.
 As a result, the final compacted data might include data written outside this range.

-The `gcs` settings should be the same as the storage settings of the log backup to be compacted. `CompactBackup` reads log files from the corresponding location and compact them.
+The `gcs` settings should be the same as the storage settings of the log backup to be compacted. `CompactBackup` reads log files from the corresponding location and compacts them.

 #### View the status of log backup compaction